DataDog/documentation/content/en/tracing/trace_collection/library_injection_local.md

 ## Configure instrumentation libraries injection

-For your Kubernetes applications whose traces you want to send to Datadog, configure the Datadog Admission Controller to inject Java, JavaScript, Python, or .NET instrumentation libraries automatically.
+For your Kubernetes applications whose traces you want to send to Datadog, configure the Datadog Admission Controller to inject Java, JavaScript, Python, .NET or Ruby instrumentation libraries automatically.
 From a high level, this involves the following steps, described in detail below:

 1. Enable Datadog Admission Controller to mutate your pods.
 2. Annotate your pods to select which instrumentation library to inject.